Mitral valve prolapse: Genetics

-Genetic causes of MVP are complex and currently not fully understood.
+Genetic and chromosome defect causes of MVP are complex and currently not fully understood.
 Further research is needed to fully identify all of the genes and genetic mechanisms involved in the development of MVP.

+Other

+Recent studies have suggested an association between MVP and the upregulation of 5HTR2B expression.
+This upregulation is associated with increased serotonin (5HT) receptor signaling which is involved in the remodeling of the mitral valve prolapse.
+The researchers also found that blocking 5HTR2B can reduce mitral valve interstitial cells (MVIC) activation in vitro and MV remodeling in vivo.
+Suggesting that 5HT receptor signaling plays a role in the pathological remodeling of MVP.

+Withdrawn drug such as benfluorex stimulated serotonergic pathways, which lead to valve degeneration with increased valve interstitial cell proliferation resulting in increased rate of valvular pathologies in people taking the drug.

+In a 2023 study a potential link between the use of SSRIs and the development of mitral valve regurgitation was found.
+Findings suggest that SSRIs may accelerate degenerative mitral valve regurgitation (DMR), particularly in people with a specific 5-HTTLPR genotype ('long-long').
+The researchers recommend genotyping DMR patients to assess serotonin transporter (SERT) activity and advocate for caution in prescribing SSRIs to those with a family history of DMR.

 Diagnosis

 Echocardiography is the most useful method of diagnosing a prolapsed mitral valve.
 Two- and three-dimensional echocardiography is particularly valuable as they allow visualization of the mitral leaflets relative to the mitral annulus.
 This allows measurement of the leaflet thickness and their displacement relative to the annulus.
 Thickening of the mitral leaflets >5 mm and leaflet displacement >2 mm above the annular plane in parasternal long-axis view indicates classic mitral valve prolapse.

 Prolapsed mitral valves are classified into several subtypes, based on leaflet thickness, type of connection to the mitral annulus, and concavity.
 Subtypes can be described as classic, nonclassic, symmetric, asymmetric, flail, or non-flail.

 All measurements below refer to adult patients; applying them to children may be misleading.